kreier/kreier.github.io/README.md

 ### [T100](./T100)

-> 2018/11/22

 This is the first working example of student robot with Bluetooth control.
 Created during our club time in 2018-2019.
 We had a [Presentation in black box](https://docs.google.com/presentation/d/1IE6vhY4cZSOWBHvVIj3YtGkaSpueGU_R7iqlo0ujIk4/edit?usp=sharing) on November 23rd, 2018.
 And two videos from October 2018: [30 seconds robot built](https://youtu.be/4jvJJgrxoKo) and [presentation of projects](https://youtu.be/MgGgulE-zuQ).
 The first one has been updated with music and [can be found here](https://youtu.be/CzpAYpl62GI).
+Software is from 2018/11/22.

 ### [T80](./T80)